What is RURS?

 RURS is a yearly research symposium hosted on campus.
 RURS is open to undergraduates in all disciplines who would like to present research, design, or creative work produced on or off campus.
 Participants present their research via poster or oral presentation and receive feedback from faculty, community leaders, and graduate students.

 Who can participate in RURS?

 RURS is open to any undergraduate who would like to present research.
 The research can be in any major in one of the following disciplines: Engineering, Humanities, Natural Sciences, or Social Sciences.
-Most students present a poster, but for those projects where a poster is not an appropriate presentation method, you have the option to do an eight minute oral presentation.
 For more information visit the Presentation Guidelines and Workshops page.